angelapetkova/ComputerVision/README.md

 This project implements a multi-task deep learning model that simultaneously performs two forensic tasks on a single input image: (1) classifying it as real or AI-generated, and (2) identifying which post-processing transformation (original, internet-transmitted, or re-digitalized) was applied.

 ### Repo usage
-On this repo, we contained the code as per Exam Regulations in
+On this repo, we contained the code as per Exam Regulations in [Project_final.ipynb](./Project_final.ipynb).
+The version we used while making the project is contained in [Our_Version_Project.ipynb](./Our_Version_Project.ipynb), which is included for completeness.

-## Definitions
+The data for the different best performing models are stored in this Google Drive folder [Data](https://drive.google.com/drive/folders/1V2w7TgXophqy8M25EfkI74P_m5vnj7Y8?usp=sharing), and [here](https://drive.google.com/file/d/1hPvCAM5HTZ5TdTp-3ubiBYpZIaXN_kxR/view?usp=sharing) the zip for the image dataset itself can be found.
+Nevertheless, we following the instructions specified here and in the Project_final notebook should suffice to reproduce our findings.

-1. Data Preparation
+## Data Preparation

 Trained on Google Colab's free tier (NVIDIA Tesla T4, 15GB VRAM, 12.7GB RAM, 113GB disk).
 Subset of ~18,000 images (~1.7MB each, ~30.6GB total) selected to fit within Colab's storage while leaving room for checkpoints, logs, and cache.